x-slasher/Sky-Jumper/README.md

   * There is 3 stage in this game

  ## Demo:
-    Here is [live preview](https://sejan.itch.io/project) of our current code
+    Here is [preview](https://sejan.itch.io/project) of our current code

  ## Limitation:
   * The game was developed only for educational purpose